femmerling/EmeraldBox/readme.md

     git commit -am "initial setup"
     git push origin master

-# Usage
+# Server and Deployment

+As all python frameworks, EmeraldBox is dependent on WSGI.
+Worry not!
 EmeraldBox comes with the famous Tornado Web Server.
-You app is ready to run since instalation.
+You app is ready to be deployed and run since instalation.
 Run the server using:

     ./ignite.py

-The app will run at port 2901, a special number for me :)
+The app will run at port 5000.
+You can change the port in the ignite.py file to any port you wish for.
+Just make sure that the port is available and does not conflict with other services.

+# Usage

 Framework generators and tools available. to see the functions run: